 - 1. Disorderly or lewd conduct, as described by PACAOS Section 102.14, includes, but is not limited to, public urination, indecent exposure, loud and unreasonable noise serving no legitimate purpose, or unauthorized gambling. - 2.
-Unlawful assembly, as described in PACAOS Section 102.15, includes two or more people assembling together to commit an unlawful act, or a lawful act in a violent, boisterous, or tumultuous manner, as defined by state law.
+Unlawful assembly, as described in PACAOS Section 102.15, includes two or more people assembling together to commit an unlawful act, or a lawful act in a violent, boisterous, or tumultuous manner, as defined by state law. - 3.
+Failure to identify oneself, as described in PACAOS 102.16, includes failing, upon request to provide a University Personal Identification Number to a University Official or other public official acting in the performance of their duties while on University Property or at University-Supported Activities. - 4.
+Obstructing a University Official or other public official, as described in PACAOS 102.16, includes obstructing, delaying, interfering with, or hindering University Officials charged with, responsible for, or engaged in activities promoting health or safety on University Property, including but not limited to, police officers, fire fighters, health inspectors, fire marshals, and student affairs monitors.

 - PACAOS Section 102.17 includes the misuse of any prescribed medication, over the counter drugs and/or other controlled substances, as prohibited by federal law, state law, or University Policy.
-Controlled substances include any drugs regulated by the local, state, or federal government (this includes medicinal marijuana). - 4.
+Controlled substances include any drugs regulated by the local, state, or federal government (this includes medicinal marijuana). - 6.
 The following are additional Standards of Conduct as specified by these Procedures: - a.
 Physical, verbal, written, face-to-face, telephonic, electronic or other means of contact that a Student knows or should know is unwanted, is communicated directly to one or more specific Students, faculty, or staff, constitutes severe and/or pervasive, and objectively offensive conduct; and does not constitute speech protected by the First Amendment of the United States Constitution (e.g., speech in a public forum on a matter of public concern). - b.
 Instituting a complaint in bad faith and/or attempting to discourage an individual's proper participation in, or use of, the student conduct process. - c.
-Violating other University Policies. - d.
-Violations of federal, state, or local law not covered by the standards described above. - e.
+Wearing a mask, personal disguise, and/or otherwise concealing identity with the intent or intimidating any person or group, or for the purposes of evading or hindering discovery, recognition, or identification in violating University Policy and/or local, state, or federal laws.
+Concealing identity includes refusing to temporarily remove a mask or other disguise following an identification request from a University Official or other public official acting in the performance of their duties. - d.
+Violating other University Policies. - e.
+Violations of federal, state, or local law not covered by the standards described above. - f.
 Violating applicable health and safety requirements issued by the University and/or federal, state, or local governments in response to public health emergencies.